Relocation Guide · Last updated 3 June 2026

 Bringing Family

 If your spouse or partner is not a British or EU citizen, the position is more complex and depends on their nationality and individual circumstances.
-Gibraltar does have a path for family members of British citizens to join them, but the details require specific legal advice.
+Gibraltar does have a path for family members of British citizens to join them, but the details require specific legal advice from a firm such as Hassans International Law Firm, ISOLAS LLP, or Triay.

 Frequently Asked Questions